discordextremelist/i18n/bot/tags/he-IL/hierarchy.md

-**מהי היררכיית תפקידים?** היררכיית תפקידים היא המקום שבו הבוט בודק אם תפקידו של המחבר נמוך יותר מאשר תפקיד המטרות. לדוגמה, אינך מעוניין שמנהלים יוכלו לאסור מנהלי מערכת.
+**What is a role hierarchy?**
+A role hierarchy is where the bot checks if the author’s role is lower than the targets role.
+For example, you don't want Moderators being able to ban Administrators.

-**How can I enable the role hierarchy?** Check if the author’s highest role is less than the target’s highest role. אם זה אז להחזיר שגיאה.
+**How can I enable the role hierarchy?**
+Check if the author’s highest role is less than the target’s highest role.
+If it is then return an error.

-**למה אני צריך להוסיף את זה?**
-1. אתה צריך להוסיף את זה כדי לקבל אישור בוט שלך.
-2. זה עושה את זה כך שעוזרים לא יכולים להתריע/אילם מנהלים שכן זה לא נראה נכון.

-**אני לא יודע איך לעשות את זה... שמישהו יעזור לי!** שאל בשרת התמיכה של הבוטים שלך או <648996487371554834>.
+**Why should I add this?**

+1. You need to add this to get your bot approved.
+2. It makes it so that helpers can’t warn/mute admins since that doesn’t seem right.

+**I don’t know how to do this...
+Someone help me!**
+Ask in your bots' support server or <#648996487371554834>.